University of Warwick and the USA

 Can I work during my degree?

-Yes, students who are on a full-time course of study in the UK are eligible to work 20 hours per week during academic sessions and 40 hours per week during holidays.
-Warwick runs its own student employment agency, "Unitemps", to assist students in finding work. furthermore, our Careers Service are always keen to match students with the best internship and summer employment opportunities.
+Yes, many of our students who are on a full-time program, work alongside their studies.
+Warwick runs its own student employment agency, Unitemps, to assist students in finding work.
+Furthermore, our Careers Service are always keen to match students with the best internship and summer employment opportunities.

 Who should I contact if I need assistance?